ericjang/aibook/sources/chapter01.md

 - Current AI technology can be trained to generate plausible-sounding questions on their own, or plausible-sounding answer choices on their own.
 But no technology exists to line up “plausible questions” with “plausible answers” and “plausible false answers”.
 - When “re-writing” a question, do the transformations incorporate additional common-sense knowledge of the world?
 What does common sense even mean in the standardized testing context?

-A simple task that any native English speaker could do - migrating SAT questions to comply with a new set of standards - abounds with hidden complexity when we try to replicate it in software and really write down all the steps a human would need to do to handle the task.
+A simple task that any native English speaker could do - migrating SAT questions to comply with a new set of standards - abounds with hidden complexity when we try to replicate it in software and really write down all the instructions a human would need to do to handle the task.
 I told my friend’s parents that even if they spent millions of dollars in R&D, and hired the strongest team of researchers to build a system for studying this problem, it would be highly uncertain whether the task could be solved to an adequate degree in 2-5 years.

-The hidden complexity of everyday intelligence in the real world will be a recurring theme in this book.
+What initially seems as a straightforward problem around test question generation actually abounds with edge cases.
+This "hidden complexity of everyday intelligence" will be a recurring theme in this book.

 # AI and the Media

 The modern media industry makes their money from advertising, whose revenues are based on how many eyeballs are looking at their webpages.
 Driven by these incentives, journalists craft sensationalist headlines about technology to provoke emotional responses.
 This has the unintended consequence of exacerbating the public’s misunderstanding about the how and what of AI.
 Consider the following headlines about recent research: